Riskified/dynamic-environment/README.md

 ## Running Linters

-While we run default linters in during out _test_ stage, it's advisable to occasionally run other linters.
+While we run default linters during our _test_ stage, it's advisable to occasionally run other linters.
 These should not break the build (and not included in our configuration) and might contain a lot of false positives, however you should occasionally run them to manually search for errors: